-Methodist College Campus Safety is authorized to help maintain a safe environment by protecting life and property.
-Security officers have the same arrest powers as private citizens, in accordance with Illinois law.
+Methodist College strives to provide a safe and secure campus.
+Security at Methodist College and UnityPoint Health are authorized to help maintain a safe Methodist College environment by protecting life and property.
+Security officers complete extensive training and ongoing professional development in security law and procedures and have the same arrest powers as private citizens, in accordance with Illinois law.

-Any suspicious activity or serious crime should be reported immediately to the Campus Safety Office.
-The Chief of Campus Safety will notify Methodist College community in the event of the threat of a serious crime or if a serious crime occurs.
+Any suspicious activity or serious crime should be reported immediately to Campus Security at (309) 672-4500.
+Employees and students will be notified through School Cast, in the event of a threat of a serious crime or if a serious crime occurs; an internal intercom system and email are also other means of communication.

-The Campus Safety Office is located at the main entrance of the campus.
-Uniformed officers are available to respond to employee, student, and visitor needs Monday through Friday from 6:00am to 11:00pm and Saturday and Sunday from 6:00am to 8:00pm.
-These hours may change due to unforeseen circumstances, holidays, or college closures.
-Change in hours will be reported to the campus community as soon as possible.
-The College is locked with access by approved employee and student name badges.
-Individuals concerned about his/her personal safety may request an escort from the Security Office.
+Uniformed officers are available from 6:00am to 11:00pm Monday through Friday and 6:00am to 8:00pm on Saturday and Sunday to respond to concerns and dispatch requests.
+These times may change to accommodate holidays or other events and will be communicated to the campus community as soon as possible.
+The dispatcher uses a two-way radio to communicate with security.
+Individuals concerned about his/her personal safety may request an escort from Campus Security at any time.
 An officer will walk with or drive the individual to his/her destination.

 In addition, campus security is maintained by using security cameras to monitor entrances and parking lots.
-This is monitored in the Campus Safety Offices.

-Campus Safety maintains visibility by patrolling the campus regularly on foot or in marked security vehicles.
+This is monitored by the Campus Security's office located in the main lobby of Methodist College.
+Campus Safety maintains visibility by patrolling the campus regularly.
 To help maintain a safe and secure campus, reasonable precaution for one's safety needs to be exercised by faculty, students, staff, and visitors.